isomerpages/psd-psw/_pswspark/PSTAC 2023.md

 View the PSTAC 2023 Award Booklet here.

 ### Award Categories
+The PST Awards recognise efforts at three levels - Whole of Government (WOG), agency and individual levels.
+The PST Awards focus on working as One Public Service, engaging citizens, innovating and digitalising services and functions, improving our regulatory environment, and encouraging business transformation and workforce transformation.

+The PST Award categories are as follows:

 | Level| Award Category |
 | --- | -------- |